 If you are running Windows 3.x or you have upgraded your system from Windows 3.x to Windows 95, you can run MSD to determine your UART setting.
 In DOS, type MSD at the Windows directory prompt and then press ENTER.
 Follow the on-screen instructions to access the COM port settings panel.
-In this panel you should find the UART chip used.
+In this screen you should find the UART chip used (the last item in each COM port column).
 Match the UART type listed in MSD with the serial rate listed in the chart below.
 Select this serial rate in any communications software you use.